Disease/Disorder

 History

-Thoracic radiculopathy most commonly presents with a burning or shooting pain which can present as back, scapular, chest or abdominal wall pain depending on the level affected.
-The most common presenting complaint is “band-like” chest pain, present in 67% of patients.29 The pain of radiculopathy tends to follow a dermatomal distribution and is worsened by coughing or straining.
-The figure below demonstrates the various dermatomes.
+Thoracic radiculopathy most commonly presents with a burning or shooting pain which can present as back, scapular, chest, or abdominal wall pain depending on the level affected.
+The most common presenting complaint is “band-like” chest wall pain.
+The pain of radiculopathy tends to follow a dermatomal distribution and is typically worsened by coughing or straining.

-Myelopathy may manifest only by gait abnormalities and increased tendency to fall.
-It may, however, be associated with orthostatic or autonomic dysreflexia (in lesions over T6), bowel/bladder dysfunction, sexuality issues, sensory impairment (dysesthesia or anesthesia) and/or motor deficits.2,4,17
+Myelopathy may manifest only by reflex or gait abnormalities.
+It may, however, be associated with orthostasis or autonomic dysreflexia (in lesions over T6), bowel/bladder dysfunction, sexuality issues, sensory impairment (dysesthesia or anesthesia) and/or motor deficits.1,3,12

 Physical examination